The Nash-Tognoli theorem over the rationals and its version for isolated singularities: Introduction and main results

-Now it is natural to ask whether the description of a geometric object admitting a real algebraic structure can be further simplified by requiring that the coefficients of the describing polynomial equations belong to the smallest possible subfield $k$ of $\R$.
-Here the final goal is $k=\Q$, the field of rational numbers which is the smallest subfield of $\R$.
+Now it is natural to go a step further and ask whether the description of a geometric object admitting a real algebraic structure can be simplified by requiring that the coefficients of the describing real polynomial equations belong to a subfield $K$ of $\R$ as small as possible.
+Here the final goal is $K=\Q$, the field of rational numbers which is the smallest subfield of $\R$.
+We refer to the above open question for $K=\Q$ as the \emph{$\Q$-algebraicity problem}, see \cite[Sect.4.4.2]{P2021}.

-The answer is affirmative if $k$ is the field $\R_{\mr{alg}}$ of real algebraic numbers, the smallest real closed field.
+The answer is affirmative if $K$ is the field $\qr$ of real algebraic numbers, the smallest real closed field.
 This is due to three of the most important results in semialgebraic and Nash geometry.
-Let $V$ be a real algebraic subset of $\R^n$.
-For short we often omit the adjective ``real'', saying that $V$ is an algebraic subset of $\R^n$ or $V\subset\R^n$ is an algebraic set.
-Choose a description of $V$:
+Our standard reference for semialgebraic and Nash geometry is \cite{BCR} (see also \cite{benris:semi-alg,Sh}).
+Let $X$ be an algebraic subset of $\R^n$.
+Choose a description of $X$: